pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 - **schema**: which is the representation of your data model and will also contain db/table(s) set up
 - **seed**: This is some starter data you can insert into the database

+Take the following steps to create these files (make sure you are on the same level as `package.json` when creating the folder and files):

 - `mkdir db`
 - `touch db/schema.sql`